THE ACADEMY TO EDUCATE THE SONS OF LIBERAL CENTLEMEN

 Ebenezer realised by 1860 that he had problems.
 From 1852 he had been in support of a rail link to Amersham which had originally been planned by George Stephenson in 1835.
 Ebenezer chaired a meeting at The Griffin on 13th January 1853 to discuss the proposed route through the valley.
 Squire Thomas Tyrwhitt-Drake was not in favour.
 He did not want a railway within sight of Shardeloes.
 Ebenezer hoped that a railway would make it easier for him to attract more pupils for the Academy.
 The railway problem was not to be resolved for many years though the Academy numbers continued to rise and accommodation problems at 42 High Street were becoming more acute by 1861.
 Further building was difficult as the property was on lease.

 Suitable new accommodation had been found in Caversham, Reading, and Ebenezer decided to move the Academy there in 1861.
 This allowed expansion to 100 boys.
 It became known as Amersham Hall and continued to be a successful school.
 Alfred Slater West took over the school from Ebenezer in 1876.
 It flourished until compulsory closure following a severe outbreak of Scarlet Fever in 1896.
-Ebenezer died in 1894 at the age of 81.
+Ebenezer died in 1895.

 A History of Amersham.
 Julian Hunt

 The Book of Amersham.
 Pike and Birch

 The Social History of Chorleywood, Chenies, Loudwater & Heronsgate – 2007 Ian Foster

 Directories – Pigott.
 1842 & 1854